DocuWare/Intellix/doc/installation_en.md

 - Optional: Access to SQL Server 2019

 It is recommended that you install Intelligent Indexing on a separate server to achieve the best possible performance.
-In order to keep the footprint of the installation small, you should consider using Windows Server Core (which is an installation without a graphical UI).
+In order to keep the footprint of the installation small, you should take Windows Server Core (which is an installation without a graphical UI).
-If you install Intelligent Indexing on a machine which is already hosting other services, you should ensure that no other application is using port 8080.
+If you install Intelligent Indexing on a machine together with other services, you should ensure that no other application is using port 8080.

 Intelligent Indexing can be used in combination with all supported DocuWare Versions [https://support.docuware.com/en-US/support/docuware-support-lifecycle-policy/](https://support.docuware.com/en-US/support/docuware-support-lifecycle-policy/).
 If you use SQL Server 2019 for your DocuWare system or for an existing